After the Rain (manga): Manga

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced in March 2017.
-Produced by Fuji Television, Aniplex, DMM pictures, Dentsu and Wit Studio, the series is directed by Ayumu Watanabe, with Deko Akao handling series composition, Yuka Shibata designing the characters and Ryō Yoshimata composing the music.
+Produced by Fuji Television, Aniplex, DMM pictures, Dentsu and Wit Studio; the series is directed by Ayumu Watanabe, with Deko Akao handling series composition, Yuka Shibata designing the characters and Ryō Yoshimata composing the music.
 The opening theme song is "Nostalgic Rainfall" by CHiCO with HoneyWorks, while the ending theme song is "Ref:rain" by Aimer.
-It ran for 12 episodes from January 12 to March 30, 2018 on Fuji TV's Noitamina programming block.
+It ran for 12 episodes from January 12 to March 30, 2018, on Fuji TV's Noitamina programming block.

 Amazon streamed the series worldwide on their Amazon Video service.
 In March 2020, Sentai Filmworks announced the acquisition of the series for home video and digital release in North America.
 In the United Kingdom, the series is licensed by MVM Films and it was released on Blu-ray on October 26, 2020.

-Episode list
+Episodes

 Live-action film

 A live-action film adaptation of the manga was announced in November 2017.
 It stars Nana Komatsu as Akira Tachibana and Yo Oizumi as the manager Masami Kondo.
 The film is distributed by Toho and premiered on May 25, 2018.

 Reception

-As of April 2018, After the Rain had over 2 million copies in print.
+By April 2018, After the Rain had over two million copies in circulation.

-In 2018, alongside Kūbo Ibuki, After the Rain won the 63rd Shogakukan Manga Award in the General category.
+In 2018, alongside Kūbo Ibuki, After the Rain won the 63rd Shogakukan Manga Award in the general category.
 The manga was ranked fourth in the 2016 edition of Takarajimasha's Kono Manga ga Sugoi! guidebook.
-In 2016, the manga was nominated for the 9th Manga Taishō Awards; and was ranked 7th with 42 points.
-After the Rain ranked fourth on the "Nationwide Bookstore Employees' Recommended Comics" by the Honya Club website in 2016.
+In 2016, the manga was nominated for the ninth Manga Taishō Awards, and ranked seventh with 42 points.
+After the Rain ranked fourth on the "Nationwide Bookstore Employees' Recommended Comics" in 2016.